 Image Source: thespruce.com

-Pest control companies recommend installing a gravel or crushed stone barrier that’s at least 60cm wide (or 3 feet tall) to prevent pests from entering the property.
-Not only does this barrier protect most building materials from being cracked, but it also serves as a decent obstacle.
+To keep pests out, pest control firms recommend erecting a gravel or crushed stone barrier at least 60cm wide (or 3 ft tall).
+This barrier not only prevents most building materials from cracking, but it also acts as a decent obstacle.

 Rodents won’t cross open spaces, and a wide rock barrier could make them feel vulnerable to attack.
 Roaches, ants, and other crawling insects will also have a hard time walking across it.
 This barrier will also make your building and landscaping look stunning from the street.